kommuna/vicky/README.md

 and [this docs] (https://docs.atlassian.com/jira/REST/cloud/#api/2/issue-getIssue).

 ##Slack bot client
-To use a bot client for sending messages to slack use following example code:
+To use a bot client for sending messages to Slack use following example code:

 ```php
 use Vicky\client\modules\Slack\SlackBotSender;